 Factories around the world shut down as manufacturing demand fell and workers stayed home due to COVID-19 restrictions.
 Now, indices measuring manufacturing output are showing signs of a continued recovery and rebound for some of the top industrial countries in the world.

-In a range of indices measured by IHS Markit, Caixin and Jibun Bank in Japan, Italy, Germany and the U.S. all showed positive gains to manufacturing following a rough start to 2020.
+In a range of indices measured by IHS Markit, Caixin and Jibun Bank in Japan, Italy, China, Germany and the U.S. all showed positive gains to manufacturing following a rough start to 2020.
 China, the first country to gain traction in limit the spread of COVID-19 in their country, crossed back over the expansion threshold with an IHS index score above 50 for May, but missed the important mark again in June.
-Countries that felt the brunt of COVID-19 later than China, like Italy, Germany and the U.S., are finally breaking above the contraction zone and into expansion territory.
+Countries that felt the brunt of COVID-19 later than China, like Italy, Germany and the U.S., are breaking above the contraction zone and remaining in expansion territory.

 Japan, on the other hand, continues to show signs of a longterm recession, with manufacturing continuing fall within contraction territory.
 In June, the Jibun Bank PMI reached 37.8 index points - an 11-year low.
 October numbers, while much better, are still below 50.

 The U.S. was also coming off an 11-year low in factory activity in April, and while the uptick in manufacturing points to a possible recovery, many economists expect a long road ahead before the damage from COVID-19 lockdowns is reversed.
 While October numbers show an optimistic trend for the future, astronomical cases of COVID-19 in the country could prove to eradicate manufacturing jobs again as temperatures fall and the virus spreads faster.